jianer123/plotly.py/doc/unconverted/python/graph-data-from-mysql-database-in-python.md

 import publisher
 publisher.publish('mysql-ipython-notebook.ipynb', 'python/graph-data-from-mysql-database-in-python/',
-                  'Plot Data from MySQL', 'How to graph data from a MySQL database with Python.', title='Plot Data from a MySQL Database | Plotly', has_thumbnail='false', page_type='example_index', display_as='databases', order=1, language='python',
+                  'Plot Data from MySQL', 'How to graph data from a MySQL database with Python.', self='Plot Data from a MySQL Database | Plotly', has_thumbnail='false', page_type='example_index', display_as='databases', order=1, language='python',
                   uses_plotly_offline=True)
 ```